 It’s a lot easier to acquire new customers than to retain existing ones.
-If your customers can stick around, then your chances of building a thriving business are high.
+But if you can get your customers to stick around, then your chances of building a thriving business are high.

-Truly, the customer churn rate is a critical metric that determines your overall business success.
+This is where your customer churn rate really comes into play.
+It’s a critical metric in determining your overall business success.

-According to a study by Kolsky, 50% of customers naturally churn every 5 years, 1/26 unhappy customers will complain; the rest will churn.
-A recent study by Zoho reveals that the lower your churn rate the better your business performance.
+According to a study by Kolsky, 1 in 26 unhappy customers will complain, the rest will churn.
+And as Zoho reveals, the higher your churn rate, the bigger the negative impact on your business.

-Of course, churn will always occur no matter how much efforts you put into satisfying your customers.
-There are several reasons why customers will stop doing business with you which you can’t control.
+Of course, some level of churn is inevitable, no matter how much effort you put into satisfying your customers.
+There are a number of reasons why customers stop doing business with you that are beyond your control.

-However, when the churn rate is high, it can affect your business decision-making processes, as well as your revenue.
+When churn rate is high though, it can affect the decisions you make for your business, as well as your revenue.